beingaturtle/beingaturtle.github.io/docs/task3.md

 ## Overview

 In this section, we will walk you through how to enable e-mail forwarding from your BCIT e-mail to a more frequently used e-mail.
-By enabling this feature, you'll enjoy <span style ="color:#e66b00"> quicker access to your BCIT e-mails and minimizes the risk of missing important e-mails. </span> Additional benefits include:<sup>[1](#fn1)
+By enabling this feature, you'll enjoy quicker access to your BCIT e-mails and minimizes the risk of missing important e-mails.
+Additional benefits include<sup><a href="#fn1" style = "color: #e66b00">1</a></sup>
 </sup>:

 - Enhanced Productivity